-It's the most common form of eye cancer in adults, but it's still rare.
+This is the most common form of eye cancer in adults, but it's still rare.
 Your odds of getting it are about 6 in 1 million.
 It can cause vision problems and can be serious if it spreads to other organs.

-People with something called atypical mole syndrome have a greater risk of developing melanoma of the skin and also may be more likely to get ocular melanoma.
-This condition can cause more than 100 moles to form on a person's body, some with abnormal shape and size.
+People with something called atypical mole syndrome are more likely to develop melanoma on the skin and also may be more likely to get ocular melanoma.
+This condition can cause more than 100 moles to form on a person's body, some with abnormal shapes and sizes.

 As a tumor grows, it can cause floating black spots, light flashes, or loss of eyesight.
 It sometimes changes the shape of your pupil (the dark circle in the middle of your eye).

 In other cases, the tumor forms on the iris, the part that gives your eye its color.
 If this happens, it's easier to spot early.
 Between 2% and 5% of people have a tumor in the conjunctiva -- the moist membrane that covers your eye.